Inference in partially identified models with many moment inequalities using Lasso: Inference methods with Lasso-based first step

 We now compare our two-step SN Lasso method with the SN methods in \citetalias{chernozhukov/chetverikov/kato:2014c}.
 Since all inference methods share the test statistic, the only difference lies in the critical values.
 While the one-step SN critical values considers all $p$ moment inequalities as binding, our two-step SN Lasso critical value considers only $|\hat{J}_{L}(\theta)|$ moment inequalities as binding.
 Since $|\hat{J}_{L}(\theta)|\leq p$ and $c_{n}^{SN}(\alpha ,|J|)$ is weakly increasing in $|J|$ (see Lemma \ref{lem:CSNincreasing} in the appendix), then our two-step SN method results in a weakly larger rejection probability for all sample sizes.
 In contrast, the comparison between $c_{n}^{SN,L}(\theta,\alpha)$ and $c_{n}^{SN,2S}(\theta,\alpha)$ is not straightforward as these differ in two aspects.
 First, the set of binding constrains $\hat{J}_{SN}(\theta)$ according to SN differs from the set of binding constrains $\hat{J}_{L}(\theta)$ according to the Lasso.
 Second, the quantile of the critical values are different: the two-step SN method in Eq.\ \eqref{eq:SN2S-CV} considers the $\alpha - 2\beta_{n}$ quantile while the Lasso-based method considers the usual $\alpha$ quantile.
-As a result of these differences, the comparison of these critical values is ambiguous and so is the resulting power comparison.
+This second point reveals that our second step effectively ignores the first-step moment selection procedure based on the Lasso, resulting in higher statistical power.
+As a consequence of these differences, the comparison of these critical values is ambiguous, and so is the resulting comparison of power.
 This topic will be discussed in further detail in Section \ref{sec:Power}.